The dictionary defines “retirement” as a state of “being withdrawn from the rest of the world or from a former busy life…”

 Because retiring overseas means taking control.
 It demands flexibility.
 It results in adventure.
 It necessitates resourcefulness and self-reliance.
 And it makes it much easier to find a reason to get out of bed each morning.

-Here’s a secret about moving to a new country: You become instantly more interesting.
+You become instantly more interesting.
 Your new neighbors and friends, both the locals and your fellow expats, will find you fascinating if only because you’ll be different and new.
 You’ll be exotic, maybe even mysterious.
 Your ideas, experiences, anecdotes, and desires will be thought-provoking and stimulating rather than same old, same old, as they probably seemed back home.

 Your skills, whatever they are, will be in demand and more valuable.
 Whatever you do, you could find yourself the best at it in your new situation.